kepano/kepano-obsidian/Readme.md

 - **References** for anything that refers to something that exists outside of my vault, e.g. books, movies, places, people, podcasts, etc.
 - **Templates** for templates.
 In my real personal vault the "Templates" folder is nested under "Meta" which also contains my personal style guide and other random notes about the vault.

-The following folders are not part of my personal system, but I have created them for the sake of clarity.
+The folders I don't use, but have created here for the sake of clarity.
 The notes in these folders would be in the root of my personal vault:

 - **Categories** contains top-level overviews of notes per category (e.g. books, movies, podcasts, etc).
 - **Notes** contains example notes.

-If you want to use this vault as a starting point the **Categories** and **Templates** folders contain everything that you need.

 ## Style guide
 ### Templates and metadata